-Our team is made up of experienced trainers with a vast range of backgrounds and strengths.
+Our team is made up of experienced Community Trainers with a vast range of backgrounds and strengths.
 We have brought this all together to create the courses on offer, incorporating lived and life experience, in an effort to provide meaningful courses to encourage recovery.

-With a background in education, health and wellbeing support Nick has been a part of Pentreath for just over a year before moving across to join us here at Recovery College Cornwall as a Learning Support Worker.
+With a background in education, health and wellbeing support Nick has been a part of Pentreath for just over a year before moving across to join us here at Recovery College Cornwall as a Community Trainer.
 Nick is passionate about providing learning opportunities to aid mental recovery and believes “the biggest resource we have in our recovery is ourselves”.

 I would say that people (and the natural environment) have been at the heart of my career.

-Tracey is the Community Trainer for the west of Cornwall.
+Tracey is the Curriculum Development Co-ordinator and a Community Trainer.
 “Empowerment comes from within, you just have to find where it lives.
 Here at Recovery College Cornwall we aim to provide you with the tools be the author of your own recovery.”
-Tracey has a background in education and teaching, she has been working with adults in the community for Pentreath since March 2017 and is super excited to get back to teaching and engaging with people’s recovery as a community trainer.
+Tracey has a background in education and teaching, she has been working with adults in the community for Pentreath since March 2017 and is super excited to be teaching and engaging with people’s recovery as a community trainer.
 “It is an honour to be able to be a part of peoples recovery journey”

-Julia is the Community Trainer for the east of Cornwall and has a background in education with young people with learning disabilities and autism, as well as community development and health and wellbeing.
+Julia is the Project Manager and has a background in education with young people with learning disabilities and autism, as well as community development and health and wellbeing.
 ‘There are some amazing opportunities for the learners and workers alike with Recovery College and I feel fortunate to be part of it.’
 Julia has been with the Recovery College since September 2019.

-Lisa is the Employment coach within the Recovery College.
+Lisa is the Employment Specialist and Community Trainer within the Recovery College.
 Having previously worked with Domestic Abuse victims she is very passionate about empowering learners to help them take control of their own recovery and to help them move on with their lives and back in to employment .
 "I feel very fortunate to be a part of such an amazing talented team within the Recovery College".